Miso soup: Health benefits

-In 2003, researchers at Japan's National Cancer Centre suggested that eating three or more bowls of miso soup every day could lower women's breast cancer risk.
+In 2003, researchers at Japan's National Cancer Centre suggested that eating three or more bowls of miso soup every day could lower the risk of breast cancer in women.

-Studies in 2020 have shown that habitual consumption of miso soup has the effect of lowering blood pressure and heart rate, or it has the effect of causing proliferation of good bacteria in the intestines and helping prevent constipation.
+Studies in 2020 showed that habitual consumption of miso soup has the effect of lowering blood pressure and heart rate, causing proliferation of good bacteria in the intestines and helping to prevent constipation.